-My passion for patient education has led me to participate in radio and television programs informing the public about various cancer-related issues.
+My passion for patient education has led me to participate in community outreach and educational programs, informing the public about various cancer related issues.

 My personal interests include cooking, movies and travel.
-I am an avid sports fan who enjoys fitness and outings with my dogs.
+I am an avid sports fan who enjoys hiking and adventures with my dogs.

 This physician is a member of MemorialCare Physician Society which drives clinical outcomes and performance for MemorialCare Health System.

 - Internal Medicine